Boat Building Industry Facts

 Neal Prescott is Managing Director of Novatec Braids, a leader in the manufacture of ultra-high-strength braided ropes designed for military, marine, industrial and recreational applications.

-Nicole Jacques is a longtime sailor and is the owner of Rhumbline Communications, a marine marketing services agency in Portland, Maine.
+Nicole Jacques is a longtime sailor and is the owner of Rhumbline Communications, a marine marketing services agency in Belfast, Maine.

 Tuesdi Woodworth is CFO at Front Street Shipyard in Belfast, Maine, and has a long history with the marine industry in Maine.